 In Dallas, Texas, the law firm of Scott Scammahorn has been helping taxpayers fight the IRS for over 16 years.
 Backed by an advanced law degree in taxation, Mr Scammahorn can help you in obtaining favorable outcomes such as reducing your liability, obtaining an Offer in Compromise, or negotiating a Partial Pay Instalment Agreement in your favor.

-We invite you to call us today at (903) 595-1000 to speak to arrange an initial appointment to discuss your IRS problems.
+We invite you to call our Dallas tax lawyer today at (903) 595-1000 to speak to arrange an initial appointment to discuss your IRS problems.

 15455 Dallas Parkway Suite 600